 So was teaching adults a brand new thing for you then?
 Had you never taught adults before?

 Well, of course the college students, young adults.
 I’d had a mixture of adults and a few children.
 But I realized early on that I was not the best children’s teacher.
 I never would have recommended me for children!

-Tell me about your and your husband’s piano popularization program that promoted the teaching of adult students.
+Tell me about your and your husband’s piano popularization program that promoted teaching adult students.

 At about that time we were pretty heavily involved with the piano manufacturers.
-Piano had been declining in popularity for years.
-Long before you and me, there was a piano in the home, everyone around the piano.
-Well, obviously, that had declined through the years, and especially during the years of our involvement.
-So the piano manufacturers felt there was a real need to do some serious piano popularization.
-So we worked on something called piano marketing essentials and that involved all sorts of events, it showed ways of doing publicity, it was just a really wide, comprehensive program, and that led to something called the SPELLS Program, which was short for “Study of Piano Enhances Learning and Life Success.”
-And that program, again, brought together the manufacturers, the publishers, the retailers, the piano technicians, really, the entire industry.
+Long before you and me, there was a piano in every home.
+Well, obviously, that had declined through the years.
+So the piano manufacturers felt there was a need to do some serious piano popularization.
+So we worked on something called piano marketing essentials and that involved all sorts of events, and that led to something called the SPELLS Program, which was short for “Study of Piano Enhances Learning and Life Success.”
+And that program, again, brought together the manufacturers, the publishers, the retailers, the piano technicians, really, the entire piano industry.
 We did so many different events.
-The piano manufacturers at that time probably sent me to every state in the union.
+The piano manufacturers probably sent me to every state in the union.

 So the piano popularization program was initially for piano stores or manufacturers?

-It involved teachers as well.
-They would come together and do events.
-They would have – I know that band directors do something called a “petting zoo.”
-Well, they were trying to do as many things on the piano as they could with families, with teachers.
+It involved piano teachers as well.
+They were trying to do as many things on the piano as they could with families, with teachers.
 Oh, and another thing they did, they did a lot of mall concerts, where piano teachers would come.

 Mall, you said?